junxit/us-congress-bills-110/metadata.md

 - 2008-10-02 — On agreeing to the resolution Agreed to without objection. (text: CR H10678)
 - 2008-10-02 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.(text: CR H10678)
 - 2008-11-17 — Received in the Senate.
+- 2008-11-20 — Passed/agreed to in Senate: Resolution agreed to in Senate without amendment by Unanimous Consent.(consideration: CR S10771)
+- 2008-11-20 — Resolution agreed to in Senate without amendment by Unanimous Consent. (consideration: CR S10771)